Arkaeriit/reflet-microcontroller/README.md

 | ext\_io\_out | selectable size output | Output of the extended IO module. |

 ### Using the bootloader
 The bootloader is very easy to use.
 After the processor started, transmit the program through the UART connection and wait 4 seconds for the program to start.
+If 4 seconds is too long, you can use the parameter `swift_bootloader` to lower it to 50 ms.